beaky98/0049-max-eirp-adjustment.md/README.md

 Users in countries with local regulatory EIRP limits higher than 16dBm with the LoRaWan subregion max EIRP values defined will experience improved coverage in general.

 - How will existing documentation/knowlegebase need to be supported?
-There will be an update required to document this LoRaWAN subregion max EIRP limit for the impacted countries in each region
+There will be an update required to document the LoRaWAN subregion max EIRP limits for the impacted countries in the region

 - Is this backwards compatible?
 Yes